aguinaWiscEDU/hardin_shell/README.md

 Download wish.c to any directory

-Open a terminal window to the directory and enter a gcc/clang command
+Open a terminal window to the directory and enter a gcc/clang command e.g. -> gcc wish.c -o wish

 Run output and the shell should startup!